+The Council

-The Council collectively responsible for the governance of the Council and the full Council is responsible for agreeing the Constitution, policy framework and budget.
+collectively responsible for the governance of the council and the Full Council is responsible for agreeing the Constitution, policy framework and budget.
 Manages risk in making operational and governance decisions together with proposing and implementing the policy framework, budget and key strategies.

+The Cabinet (Executive)

+make key decisions as defined, formulate the annual budget in accordance with the budget and policy framework, implement the policy framework and receive regular monitoring reports on revenue and capital expenditure and performance.

+Audit & Governance Committee

+approves the annual audit plan, monitors the internal control environment through receipt of an annual internal audit report and opinion and periodic progress reports, and keeps an overview of arrangements for risk management.
+It also approves this governance statement and the Statement of Accounts.

+External Audit

+external audit is provided by Ernst and Young.
+Whilst the external auditors are not required to form an opinion on the effectiveness of the council's risk and control procedures, their work does give a degree of assurance following the annual audit of the council's financial accounts.

+Internal Audit

-The Cabinet receives regular monitoring reports on revenue and capital expenditure and performance.
-Audit and Governance • Committee approves the annual audit plan, monitors the internal control environment through receipt of audit reports and this Statement, and keeps an overview of arrangements for risk management.
-It also approves this Statement and the Statement of Accounts.
-External Audit Internal Audit The Southern Internal Audit Partnership provide the Council with an internal audit service which includes the Council's entire control environment.
-The Head of the Southern Internal Audit Partnership takes account of the Council's assurance and monitoring mechanisms, including risk management arrangements, for achieving the Council's objectives.
-The Internal Audit Plan is based on the Corporate Risk Register and identifies Internal Audit's contribution to the review of the effectiveness of the control environment.
-The process includes reports to the Audit and Governance Committee on progress of audits.
-Regular summaries are also produced of the outcome of each audit, together with reviews of whether agreed recommendations have been implemented.
-Internal Audit provides an annual opinion on the internal control environment and issues that should be included in this Statement.
-There is a requirement for internal audit to undertake an annual self assessment and independent external assessment every five years.
+the Southern Internal Audit Partnership provides the council with an internal audit service which includes the council's entire control environment.
+The Head of the Southern Internal Audit Partnership takes account of the council's assurance and monitoring mechanisms, including risk management arrangements, for achieving the council's objectives.

+The Internal Audit Plan is based on the Corporate Risk Register and identifies internal audit's contribution to the review of the effectiveness of the control environment.
+Progress reports for the Audit and Governance Committee refer to the opinion assigned to each internal audit review and include a summary of findings for reviews that give "Limited Assurance" together with data on the implementation status of all recommendations.
+Internal audit provides an annual opinion on the internal control environment and issues that should be included in this governance statement.

+There is a requirement for internal audit to undertake an annual self-assessment and independent external assessment every five years.
 Any areas of non-conformance must be reported as part of their annual report and opinion.
-In the light of feedback we have concluded that internal audit is an effective part of the Council's governance arrangements.
+In the light of feedback we have concluded that internal audit is an effective part of the council's governance arrangements.